HiIAmTzeKean/SC1015-Data-Science-and-Artificial-intellegence/Searching/Searching.md

 Exploration of state space by expanding nodes in the frontier.

-Search strategies defines how nodes are being explored.
-Different search strategies are evaluated in similar dimensions shown below.
+Each search expands the frontier of the nodes and number of frontiers for each node is the **branching** factor of the node.
+The higher the branching factor, the more likely the search time will be longer.

+Each problem comes with

+1. Graph to search goal node
+2. Search strategy defined by search technique
+3. Fringe to store frontier on expansion (can be stack, queue etc)

 - Completeness
-  - does search always find a solution
+  - does search always find a solution if there exist one

 - Time complexity
   - time needed to get solution